EXPRESSCLUSTER/DRBD/3-node-cascade.md

    # umount /mnt
    ```

-1. On Node2, start the stacked device.
+1. On Node2, start the stacked device and make it primary (by mount).
    ```
    # drbdadm up --stacked md
-   # drbdadm primary --stacked md
+   # mount /dev/drbd10 /mnt
    ```

 1. On Node1, recover consistency.